Taylor Britt: Professional career

 Britt returned to the Canterbury Rams for the 2018 New Zealand NBL season.
 He played a third season for the Rams in 2019.

 In August 2019, Britt signed with the Perth Wildcats of the Australian National Basketball League (NBL) as a development player for the 2019–20 season.
 He made 16 appearances in 2019–20 and suited up for all three games of the 2020 NBL Grand Final, earning an NBL championship ring in his first season.

 Britt returned to the Rams in 2020, averaging 19.5 points per game during the Hub Showdown.

 In August 2020, Britt re-signed with the Wildcats as a development player for the 2020–21 NBL season.
 He appeared in 13 games for the Wildcats in his second season.
 He was set to re-join the Rams for the 2021 New Zealand NBL season, but did not end up playing.

 Britt returned to the Rams for the 2022 season and continued with the team in the 2023 season.
 He helped the Rams win the championship in 2023.

 With the Rams in 2024, Britt was named NZNBL Most Outstanding NZ Guard, NZNBL Most Improved Player and NZNBL All-Star Five.
 He averaged 16.3 points and a career-high 6.3 assists per game.
 He helped the Rams win back-to-back championships.

-Britt returned to the Rams in 2025 for his eighth season.
+Britt returned to the Rams in 2025 for his eighth season, where he averaged 15.6 points and 5.9 assists per game.

 On 14 April 2025, Britt signed with the New Zealand Breakers for the 2025–26 NBL season.

+Britt re-joined the Rams for the 2026 season.
+He was named NZNBL All-Star Five and NZNBL Most Outstanding NZ Guard for the second time.

 National team career

 In 2018, Britt was a member of the New Zealand Select Team that undertook a five-game tour of China.
 In 2019, he represented New Zealand at the FIBA U23 3×3 World Cup in China.

 Britt made his debut for the New Zealand men's national basketball team in 2021 during the FIBA Asia Cup qualifiers.
 He went on to play for the Tall Blacks at the 2022 FIBA Asia Cup, 2023 FIBA World Cup Asian qualifiers, 2023 FIBA Basketball World Cup, and 2025 FIBA Asia Cup qualifiers.
 At the 2025 FIBA Asia Cup, he averaged 15 points per game for the Tall Blacks.

 In November 2025, Britt was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was named in the squad for two more Asian qualifiers.
+In June 2026, he was named in the squad for another two Asian qualifiers.